If you want us to be disrupting health care, it’s time to make our cooperative grow.

 One definition for “disrupt” is to “keep something from proceeding in the normal way.”
-Disrupting “business as usual” in health care means shifting the focus.
+Disrupting health care means shifting the focus.
 It means helping employers and employees alike get more health – and better health care – for their money.

-Disrupting the health care market requires bargaining power.
+Disrupting health care as a market requires bargaining power.
 The more bargaining power we have, the more leverage we have in helping employers buy better care at a better price.